milkru/kifla/README.md

 # Kifla

-Texture Lab is a lightweight desktop application for processing textures.
+Lightweight desktop application for processing textures.

 The idea is simple: load a texture, apply one or more operations, preview the result, and save it.
 The tool is intended as a dedicated workbench for building and using custom texture processing utilities.